Dating App for Athletes: The Sport Dating App for Sporty Singles

 #2: Hinge

-- Prompt answers can highlight your sport
+- Prompt answers let you describe your sport in your own words

 #3: Bumble

-- Women control initial messaging
+- Women control the opening message

-#4: Strava (Not Really a Dating App, But...)
+#4: Strava (Not a Dating App)

 #5: Fitness Singles